-- Serve dessert every night.
+- Serve a last course every night.
 Read Dessert: How I LOVE Thee.

-- Establish the rule that everyone who wants dessert gets it—no matter how well they've eaten.
+- Establish the rule that everyone who wants it gets it—no matter how well they’ve eaten.

 - If dessert has a lot of power in your home, consider serving it at the same time as the main meal.

-Serve fruit, yogurt, cheese or other healthy foods for dessert most nights, and sweet desserts only occasionally.
+Serve fruit, yogurt, cheese or other healthy foods most nights, and sweet treats only occasionally.